wizardishungry/jonwillia.ms/_posts/2024-04-09-cilanto-corn-black-bean-salad.md

 ## Ingredients

 - One or two big bundles of *cilantro*.
 This is your base green; you want it to approximate the volume of beans & corn (together).
-Don't be fooled by
+Don't be fooled by parsley!
 - Some (4-6) *corn tortillas*.
 I like white corn tortillas, but yellow can work too I suppose.
 - 4 *limes*.
 You may want more if you're planning on keeping the salad in the fridge for a couple days.
 - 2 *avocados* or more if you can afford it.
 I've left these out before; it was fine I guess.